you may notice in your travels, Sihanoukville has a different look and

 the Australian, Belgian and French contingents of UNTAC (United Nations

 Transitional Authority in Cambodia).
-After the elections, foreign tourists
+After the elections, American aid

-started coming to Sihanoukville for the first time, but tourism came to an
+the first time in two decades.
+But tourism came to an

 abrupt halt with the tragic 1994 Khmer Rouge murders of 3 backpackers